nikkijuk/flutter-playground/README.md

 - Firebase includes messaging, storage and authentication services
 - Added features for mobile incluce crashlytics

-Development can be done within Andoid studio
+Development can be done within Andoid studio, but also other IDE's like Visual Studio Code are supported.

 # learning dart